Guard Connections at Engineered and Conventional Floor Systems

 Proponents: David Cooper, representing Stairbuilders and Manufacturers Association (firstname.lastname@example.org); Erik Farrington, representing myself (email@example.com); Renda Barr, representing Stairbuilders and Manufacturers Association (firstname.lastname@example.org); Robert Aulicky, representing Stairbuilders & Manufacturers Association (email@example.com); Marvin Strzyzewski, representing Truss Engineering Company (firstname.lastname@example.org); Thomas Zuzik Jr, representing NOMMA (email@example.com); Daniel Obrien, representing Universal Building

 Systems, Inc. (firstname.lastname@example.org) requests As Modified by Public Comment

 R502.11 Floor framing supporting guards.
 The framing at the open edge of a floor supporting a required guard assembly shall be constructed in accordance with Sections R502.11.1 or R502.11.2 for guard assemblies not exceeding 44 inches (1118mm) in height or shall be designed in accordance with accepted engineering practice to support the guard assembly.
-Where trusses and Ijoists are used as edge framing members supporting guards, except where the effects of the guard loads shall be specifically considered in the design of the edge member.
+Where trusses and Ijoists are used as edge framing members supporting guards, the effects of the guard loads shall be specifically considered in the design of the edge member.